-2.2.2 The meta.yaml file
+The meta.yaml specification

 Packages are defined by writing a meta.yaml file.
 The format of these files is based on the meta.yaml files used to build Conda packages, though it is much more limited.
 The most important limitation is that Pyodide assumes there will only be one version of a given library available, whereas Conda allows the user to specify the versions of each package that they want to install.
-Despite the limitations, keeping the file format as close as possible to conda's should make it easier to use existing conda package definitions as a starting point to create Pyodide packages.
-In general, however, one should not expect Conda packages to "just work" with Pyodide.
-(In the longer term, Pyodide may use conda as its packaging system, and this should hopefully ease that transition.)
+Despite the limitations, it is recommended to use existing conda package definitions as a starting point to create Pyodide packages.
+In general, however, one should not expect Conda packages to "just work" with Pyodide, see #795 package package/name package/version